adaptlearning/adapt-contrib-gmcq/README.md

 >**text** (string): Optional text that is displayed as part of the multiple choice option.

+>**altText** (string): This will be read out by screen readers instead of reading `text`.
+Optional for providing alternative text, for example, to specify how a word should be pronounced.

 >**\_shouldBeSelected** (boolean): Value can be `true` or `false`.
 Use `true` for items that must be selected for a correct answer.
 The value of **\_selectable** can be smaller, match or exceed the number of **\_items** where **\_shouldBeSelected** is set to `true`.

 >**\_isPartlyCorrect** (boolean): Determines whether the *item* when selected marks the question as partly correct.
 Value can be `true` or `false`.
 Default is `false`.